Oregon law (ORS 293.875

 and is more fully described in the Cash Management Manual

 Additionally, OST negotiates with our partner banks to provide a variety of optional cash management services that agencies, at their own discretion, may choose to utilize.
 These services include, but are not limited to remote deposit capture and online payment solutions.
 Via our negotiations with our partners, we work to ensure that all public depository and other regulatory requirements for these services are met.
-For these optional service types, agencies may still choose to use other vendors as long as their normal contracting process is followed and any 3rd Party Vendor requirements
+For these optional service types, agencies may still choose to use other vendors as long as their normal contracting process is followed and any Third Party Vendor requirements

 (public funds and regulatory requirements) are met.

-The current 2013-15 Biennium Price List for Banking Services can be accessed here.
+Biennium Price List for Banking Services can be accessed here.